 - Applicants must meet general Graduate College requirements.

-The Rhetoric and Composition program offers funding through competitive teaching and Writing Center assistantships.
-Teaching assistantships allow graduate students to teach in our nationally-recognized first-year writing program.
-Writing Center assistantships provide opportunities for students to serve as writing consultants, mentor new consultants, and participate in Writing Across the Curriculum (WAC) activities.
-For more details on assistantships, see the Graduate Assistantships page.
+The Rhetoric and Composition program offers funding through a competitive application process for Teaching and Writing Center Assistantships.
+Teaching Assistantships allow graduate students to teach in our nationally-recognized first-year writing program.
+Writing Center Assistantships provide opportunities for students to serve as writing consultants, mentor new consultants, and participate in Writing Across the Curriculum (WAC) activities.
+For more details on assistantships, see Teaching Assistantships.

 Applications for assistantships are due by January 15.